 The Smarter Balanced Interim Assessments are online tests that provide educators with information necessary to guide instruction and support student learning.
 Two types of interim assessments are available: ICAs and IABs.

-- ICAs are built on the same blueprints as the Smarter Balanced Summative Assessments.
+- ICAs are built on the same blueprints as the original full form Smarter Balanced Summative Assessments.
 The ICAs include the same item types and formats, including performance tasks, as the summative assessments and yield results on the same vertical scale.

 The interim assessments are aligned with grade-level content in ELA and mathematics for grades three through eleven.
 LEAs have the flexibility to administer any interim assessment to any student irrespective of the student’s enrolled grade.